 In addition to his current series, Cavanagh has extensive television, film and theatre credits.
 He starred on and directed NBC’s “Ed” (for which he received a Golden Globe nomination for his performance).
 He was also nominated for a Daytime Emmy for Showtime’s critically acclaimed “Bang Bang You’re Dead.”
 Additional television credits include NBC’s “Scrubs,” CBS’ “Love Monkey,” ABC’s “Eli Stone” and TNT’s “Trust Me” opposite Eric McCormack.
 Recent film credits include the thriller 400 Days, the upcoming indie Offer & Compromise, Yogi Bear with T.J.
 Miller and Justin Timberlake, Two Weeks opposite Sally Field and the controversial Breakfast with Scot, which was dubbed the “gay hockey movie.”
 Theatre credits include Broadway turns in Shenandoah and more recently the Tony Award-winning Urinetown.

 Directing is a major focus for Cavanagh and his additional credits include various theatre productions, the New York-based “Money Game” and the feature film Faith.

 In his spare time, Cavanagh works closely with Nothing But Nets, a grassroots campaign of the United Nations Foundation to raise awareness and funding to fight malaria in Africa.
-Born in Ottawa, Canada, Cavanagh actually lived in Ghana himself as a child and contracted the disease.
+Born in Ottawa, Canada, Cavanagh lived in Ghana himself as a child and contracted the disease.